 My most important role in life is being a wife and mom to my two children.
 Jim, my husband, is an entrepreneur in Chapel Hill, North Carolina, and he runs marathons, 50-and 100-mile ultra races.
 I’ve enjoyed helping him navigate his fuel plan for a 24+ hour race.
 Most recently, he completed his travels to every country recognized by the United Nations – 193 and went to space with Blue Origin.

-My son, Kenan, 24, graduated from Georgetown University and lives in Austin, TX.
+My son, Kenan, 25, graduated from Georgetown University and lives in Austin, TX.
 I’ve found some great running routes on my visits to Austin.
-My daughter, Karsen, 20, is a sophomore at UNC-Chapel Hill.
+My daughter, Karsen, 21, is a junior at UNC-Chapel Hill.
 We are empty nesters but have our furry babies at home to fill us with love and cuddles while our kids are out living their best lives.